 Growing Strawberry Runners

 While you can leave the runners to root where they are, it usually helps to let them root in a container of their own so you won’t have to dig up the new plant later.
 Again, this is personal preference.
-If you choose to root in a pot, go with something about 3-4 inches in diameter.
+If you choose to root in a pot, go with something about 3 to 4 inches (8-10 cm.) in diameter.
 Fill the pots with moist peat and sand and then sink them into the ground near the mother plant.